ankitpatne/ankitpatne/README.md

-Hello, my name is Ankit Patne, and I am an undergraduate student at PICT pursuing B.E.
-With a long-term goal of becoming a skilled software engineer and gaining extensive knowledge in my field, I am a passionate learner who enjoys exploring various technical domains.
+Hello, I am Ankit Patne, an undergraduate student at PICT currently pursuing a B.E. in Electronics and Telecommunication.
+My overarching goal is to evolve into a proficient software engineer, deeply immersed in the nuances of my field.
+Renowned for my passion for learning, I find great joy in exploring diverse technical domains.

-Currently, I am focused on enhancing my skills in Data Structures and Algorithms through competitive programming.
-Additionally, I am actively practicing web development to gain hands-on experience in the field.
-As a team player, I strive to be well-rounded and professional, dedicating myself to continuous learning at a professional level and maintaining a compassionate and friendly attitude.
-I am proficient in self-management during independent projects and thrive in collaborative, productive team environments.

-In pursuit of refining my coding skills, I regularly participate in platforms such as Codeforces, continuously improving my abilities.
-I also contribute to open source projects, further enhancing my knowledge and experience in the field.
+At present, my focus lies in honing my expertise in Data Structures and Algorithms through the realm of competitive programming.
+I am equally adept as a web development enthusiast and proficient in crafting mobile applications using Flutter.
+My technical toolkit includes proficiency in Python, C/C++, and MySQL, with a keen understanding of Data Science tools such as Pandas, Numpy, and Matplotlib.

+In addition to my coding prowess, I am experienced in Java, HTML, CSS, JS, Bootstrap, Django, Django REST Framework, OOP, DSA, Git, and Github.
+I have a solid foundation in Python scripting and am well-versed in time management, problem-solving, and effective documentation.

+Moreover, I possess familiarity with Flutter, FastAPI, AWS, ReactJS, AJAX, Web Scraping, and PostgreSQL.
+This diverse skill set allows me to navigate various technical challenges with ease.

 Allow me to highlight some of my noteworthy projects: